b-matthias/MECL-MC300/README.md

 The CPU circuit boards (52 in total) used a complex set of many layers and large edge connectors on three sides to achieve a very high density of logic circuits; which Sperry terms High Performance Packaging (HPP).
 This high-density logic required liquid cooling using a cold plate sandwiched between two PCBs placed face-to-face.
 While the UNIVAC 1100/90 did not use MECL circuits or packages; the concept is similar, and the MECL family has much better documentation.
-All of this to say: I have a fondness for ECL logic, and systems built with ECL logic.
+All of this to say: I have a fondness for ECL logic, and complex logic systems based on ECL logic.